Earliest Known Representations of the Set-animal

 "The Seth-animal has been connected with the ass, oryx antelope, greyhound, fennec, jerboa, camel, okapi, long-snouted mouse, aardvark or orycteropus, giraffe and a kind of hog or boar.
 A. S. Jensen 2) drew attention to the fact that it has also been regarded as a hare, jackal, tapir, long-snouted mormyr of the Nile or the nh bird of the Egyptians." _Seth, God of Confusion_, TeVelde, page 13

-That's a huge number of associations.
+Meanwhile, back to the huge number of associations that have on occasion been associated with Set.
 The antelope is among them, and this comb fragment from Naqada I looks quite a bit like the illustrations given in TeVelde's book:

 Bone Comb with an Antelope